How To Start A Profitable Snow Cone Business In 5 Steps

 Having a logo made can be very overwhelming if you don’t know where to look, so we’ve made this easy for you.
 You can take the answers to the questions above and send them to the designer you choose.

-Fiverr is a marketplace to find pretty much anything you need online, including logos.
-Prices and freelancer talent varies, so it may take some time to filter and find some designers you want to get mockups from.
+Fiverr is a marketplace to find almost anything you need online, including logos.
+Prices and freelancer talent vary, so it may take some time to filter and find some designers you want to get mockups from.

-You will search from the available designers HERE, and then see what styles you like.
+You can start selecting from the available designers by clicking this link, which will bring you to the logo design search.
+Choose a style you like and start parsing through potential freelancers.
 They all have examples in their portfolios.
-You can also filter based on the aspects you’re looking for, such as Text-Only, 3D, Mascot-Themed, etc.
+You can also filter based on the aspects you're looking for, such as Text-Only, 3D, Mascot-Themed, etc.

 Pricing varies mainly on the type of logo and talent level.
 You can pay anywhere from $5 to $500 for a logo.
 We suggest paying between $20-$50 for Fiverr designs.